 If you believe you may be in need of financial assistance to participate in Adventure Bound, we may have fee waivers available to students.
 For more information, please contact Rebecca Burwell, Program Coordinator for Outdoor Leadership.

 Generally no!
 Adventure Bound is open to beginners and those that have more experience in the outdoors.
 For the bike trip you need some experience riding a bike, enough to feel comfortable on a flat bike trail for 10-15 miles.

 The price covers the cost of the bike rentals, s'mores and camfire supplies, and coffee/hot chocolate.
 The price does not cover the Metro cost, which is only needed for the Rock Creek Park hike and is estmiated at $4 round trip.
-Participants will be asked to bring their own snacks & water on the trips.
+Participants will be asked to bring their own snacks/lunch & water on the trips.

 Groups will meet oudoors on-campus and then travel together to the locations across D.C.
-The kayaking & paddleboarding outfitter is an approximate 30 minute walk (1.4 miles).
-And the Big Wheel Bikes, the bike rental store, is also about a 30 minute (1.3 miles) walk from campus.
+Big Wheel Bikes, the bike rental store, is also about a 30 minute (1.3 miles) walk from campus.
 For the Rock Creek Park hike, the group will walk 15 minutes (0.5 mile walk) to the metro station and travel to the park on the metro for about 20 minutes.
 All other locations include a walk from campus.

 - All participants and guides will be asked to wear masks for the duration of the trips and in-person meetings.
 Some exceptions will include eating or drinking water, but students will be asked to keep more than 6ft apart at those times.

 - Social distancing guidelines will be required, each person will keep a distance of at least 6 feet.